gintonicai/documentation/mvp/distillery-subchain-guide/joining-the-network.md

 Here's why this matters:

 1. The network uses your Peer ID to assign tasks and track your node's performance
-2. We use your Public Address to know where to send your hard-earned $GIN tokens
+2. We use your Public Address to know where to send your hard-earned $GIN
 3. This two-part identity helps keep the network secure and your rewards safe

 {% hint style="info" %}